fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

     -   primary
 -   Clean Unit Names

-#### Get Natureserve Habitats From the Natureserve API and Manually Crosswalk to Ecology
+#### Get NatureServe Habitats From the NatureServe API and Manually Crosswalk to Ecology

 #### Retrieve, Clean, and Build Narratives for IMBCR Trend Information